Signal briefing / Regional ISP

 Public references used for this article.

-The label serves as the administrative steward for AS210796 in the RIPE registry, implying eventual responsibility for maintaining the registration, managing route objects, and requesting RPKI certificates.
+The label serves as the administrative steward for AS210796 in the RIPE registry, implying eventual responsibility for maintaining the registration, managing route entities, and requesting RPKI certificates.
 However, with no active BGP announcements, the role is currently latent and limited to record-keeping.

 The name ties routing events, registry changes, and potential abuse reports to AS210796.
 If the ASN ever originates prefixes, this label becomes the accountable party for network incidents, routing security, and policy compliance.
 Even while inactive, the ASN represents a reserved identifier that could be activated, influencing routing topology and trust relationships.